-Herdsmen and their grazing cattle present a serious problem for farmers.
+Figure 6 - Herdsmen and their grazing cattle present a serious problem for farmers.
 Cattle will graze on seedlings and small trees, so farmers must take protective measures

-Nursery Extension Program (via Government Partnership)
+Nursery Extension Program (via Government Partnership) (Getinet)

-- Relationship overview (Getinet) - All partnerships must be reviewed and approved by three government agencies at the district level, then the regional government will make a final approval decision at the regional level (based on input from regional bureaus).
-No cost to 1AF, it functions efficiently, and no official or unofficial payments are needed. - Bureau of Agriculture wants to make sure 1AF is in alignment with development priorities.
+- Relationship overview (Getinet) - All partnerships must be reviewed and approved by three government agencies at the district level.
+Then regional government will make a final approval decision at the regional level (based on input from regional bureaus).
+No cost to 1AF, functions efficiently, no official or unofficial payments needed. - Bureau of agriculture wants to make sure 1AF is in alignment with development priorities.
 Ensuring no harmful impacts on the land.
-Very similar to the Bureau of Environment and may be joined at some point. - Bureau of Environment wants interventions to be good for the environment.
-Interested in species diversification, soil erosion, ensuring no invasive species doing damage, ensuring alignment with climate smart agriculture goals, etc. - Bureau of Land has a land use policy that controls what is done on land. - Bureau of Finance wants to ensure that money raised in the name of helping farmers is used for the benefit of farmers.
-They follow an 80/20 rule, meaning no more than 20% can be used on overhead. - Now that 1AF has been working with the same people for several years, trust has been established and it is easier to get things done now than it was in the beginning. - Nursery Extension Program History / Overview - Started in 2021 with four sites.
+Very similar to bureau of environment and may be joined at some point. - Bureau of environment wants interventions to be good for the environment.
+Interested in species diversification, soil erosion, ensuring no invasive species doing damage, ensuring alignment with climate smart agriculture goals, etc. - Bureau of land has land use policy that controls what is done on land. - Bureau of finance wants to ensure that money raised in the name of helping farmers is used for benefit of farmers.
+They follow an 80/20 rule, meaning no more than 20% can be used on overhead. - Now that 1AF has been working with the same people for several years, trust hs been established and it is easier to get things done now than it was in the beginning. - Nursery Extension Program History / Overview - Started in 2021 with four sites.
 Now running 12 sites in 2022 that just received their inputs (so not yet fully operating). - Same as core tree program, except it is a lighter touch program that involves no 1AF staff to directly train the farmers.
 Only involves government extension agents that come to the woreda for training.
-Government DAs then go back and train the TNOs instead of FO.
+Government Das then go back and train the TNOs instead of FO.
 Otherwise it's the same as the core tree program. - Relationship with Government - One government person ("focal person") assigned from Bureau of Agriculture for each woreda.
-The focal person is responsible for overseeing the government DA at the woreda level (i.e. execution level). - Current involvement of 1AF staff vs govt. workers - A typical DA is government employee, full time, usually college graduate in plant science, animal science, or forest science.
-The main job is to support farmers in the kabela by providing training and support on farming practices, crop science, water conservation, irrigation, and agroforestry. - In each kabela there are 4-5 DAs - 1AF field officers train the TNOs directly and provide technical.
-1AF needs to ensure that training is consistent with the training provided by the government.

-1AF field officers also provide tips and "light touch" training to farmers at the time of seedling pickup (e.g. spacing, depth of planting, watering, use of compost), but does not train farmers directly (because it would be too resource intensive).
-Govt.
-FAs generally train the farmers while 1AF focuses most of their efforts on training the TNOs (and minimally on farmers while on the TNO property)

-- Scale in 2022 Nursery Extension Program

-- Geographic exposure

-- 2022 54 kabelas in four woredas

-- 2023 156 kabelas in 12 woredas

-- Number of nurseries

-- One nursery per kabela

-- Scale of each nursery

-- In the range of 40k seedlings per nursery

-- Total Seedlings

-- ~40 million in 2022
+The focal person is responsible for overseeing the government extension agents ("Development Agents", aka "DA") at the woreda level (i.e. execution level). - Current involvement of 1AF staff vs govt workers - A typical DA is government employee, full time, usually college graduate in plant science, animal science, or forest science.
+Main job is to support farmers in the kabela by providing training and support on farming practices, crop science, water conservation, irrigation, agroforestry. - In each kabela there are 4-5 DAs - 1AF field officers train the TNOs directly and provide technical.
+1AF needs to ensure that training is consistent with training provided by government.
+1AF field officers also provide tips and "light touch" training to farmers at time of seedling pickup (e.g. spacing, depth of planting, watering, use of compost), but does not train farmers directly (because it would be too resource intensive).
+Govt FAs generally are training the farmers while 1AF focuses most of their on training the TNOs (and minimally on farmers while on the TNO property) - Scale in 2022 Nursery Extension Program - Geographic exposure - 2022 54 kabelas in four woredas - 2023 156 kabelas in 12 woredas - Number of nurseries - One nursery per kabela - Scale of each nursery - In the range of 40k seedlings per nursery - Total Seedlings - ~40 million in 2022